Outline of Complete Thyself

 - Character is the most complete development of the capacities for action and emotion.

-- Learning to be good, educating your desires.
+- Learning to be good, educating your desires, shaping your emotions.

-- Building character as a process of internalization.
+- Building up your character is a process of internalization.

 - Balance, the mean, what's appropriate, what's beautifully right.